Introduction to the standard

 In order to select the correct extension that will load the operating system, EFI provides to the user an internal boot manager.
 The operating system is responsible for creating a new entry for itself.
 We can launch the boot manager, and list all the boot entries, during the power on process, usually pressing F9 or F12.
 But we can use the efibootmgr tool to query and edit the entries.
 For example, to list the current entries we can run efibootmgr -v.

-In the previous screenshot we can see that openSUSE created two different entries to boot.
+We can see that openSUSE created two different entries to boot.
 One is used when we are in secure mode, and the other when we are not.

 If for some reason we lost one of the entries, we can recreate it using efibootmgr.
 For example, to recreate the entry 'opensuse' we can do: